On the Most Informative Boolean Functions of the Very Noisy Channel: Abstract

 \section{Abstract}

-Let $X^n$ be a uniformly distributed $n$-dimensional binary vector, and $Y^n$ is the result of passing $X^n$ through a binary symmetric channel (BSC) with crossover probability $\alpha$.
-A recent conjecture postulated by Courtade and Kumar states that $I(f(X^n);Y^n)\le 1-H(\alpha)$.
-Although the conjecture has been proved to be true in high noise regime by Samorodnitsky, here we present a calculus-based approach to show the same result by examining the second derivative of $H(\alpha)-H(f(X^n)|Y^n)$ at $\alpha=1/2$.
-In this way, one can clearly see that the dictator function is the most informative function in high noise regime.
+Let $X^n$ be a uniformly distributed $n$-dimensional binary vector, and $Y^n$ be the result of passing $X^n$ through a binary symmetric channel (BSC) with crossover probability $\alpha$.
+A recent conjecture postulated by Courtade and Kumar states that for any Boolean function $f:\{0,1\}^n\to\{0,1\}$, $I(f(X^n);Y^n)\le 1-H(\alpha)$.
+Although the conjecture has been proved to be true in the dimension-free high noise regime by Samorodnitsky, here we present a calculus-based approach to show a dimension-dependent result by examining the second derivative of $H(\alpha)-H(f(X^n)|Y^n)$ at $\alpha=1/2$.
+Along the way, we show that the dictator function is the most informative function in the high noise regime.